 Parent-update protocol in writing.
 The single most consequential prom-specific differentiator is whether the operator publishes a written parent-update protocol at booking.
 A reputable operator names the dispatch contact, the pickup-confirmation text trigger, the photo-stop arrival texts, the venue-drop text, the after-party-pickup text, and the final-residence-drop text in writing as part of the booking confirmation.
 Operators that do not are operating at a retail level below the prom-family use case.
 The American Academy of Pediatrics publishes guidance on teen-event communication that aligns with this framework; reputable bases run their parent-update protocols against the same logic.

 Written rate confirmation that holds across midnight.
-Every prom booking on this list should come with a written rate confirmation that lists hourly rate, included grace period, toll handling, gratuity policy, and explicit confirmation that the rate holds across midnight for the late-night family-residence drops.
+Every prom booking on this list should come with a written rate confirmation that lists hourly or flat rate, included grace period, toll handling, gratuity policy, and explicit confirmation that the rate holds across midnight for the late-night family-residence drops.
 Reputable operators answer all five in plain language at booking.
 Operators that hedge on any of the five are signaling that the night’s rate may not hold when the booking runs long.
 Per the NYC TLC, the published rate at booking is the contractual rate; any deviation is a regulated complaint.

 FAQ